TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 34/Psalms 34.17.md

 ---

-[ The righteous] cried, and Jehovah heard, And delivered them out of all their troubles.
+The righteous cry, and Yahweh hears, and delivers them out of all their troubles.